koola/pix-diff/README.md

 ## Tests

+- `npm test`: Execute jshint, unit and local tests.

 #### Local
-- `npm test` or `npm test -- local`: Run all tests on a local machine with Chrome and Firefox.
+- `npm test -- local`: Run all tests on a local machine with Chrome and Firefox.

 Be sure to first run `npm run wd-update` to update the webdriver at least once